Massive MIMO Radar for Target Detection: System Model and Problem Formulation

-Based on the assumptions discussed above, the HT problem for target detection in \eqref{HT_base_1} can be expressed as: \be \ee where $\mb{c}\in\mathbb{C}^N$ is the disturbance vector whose entries are sampled from the $\mathsf{AR}(p)$ defined in \eqref{cn} driven by circular, generally non-Gaussian, complex innovations $w_n \sim p_w$, $\forall n$.
+Based on the assumptions discussed above, the HT problem for target detection in \eqref{HT_base_1} can be expressed as: \be \ee where $\mb{c}\in\mathbb{C}^N$ is the disturbance vector whose entries are sampled from a complex random process $\{c_n: \forall n\}$ satisfying Assumption \ref{assumption_mix}.
 Note that, in practical radar scenarios, \eqref{HT_base_x} needs to be solved for any radar resolution cell of interest.
 Specifically, let $\{\bs{\phi}_i;i=1,\ldots,Q\}$ be the set of position vectors pointing at $Q$ radar resolution cells, defined in an absolute reference frame.
 Then, the presence (or absence) of a target has to be tested for all the $Q$ resolution cells.
 Consequently, \eqref{HT_base_x} has to be solved for any different vector $\mb{v}(\bs{\phi}_i)$, whose explicit form is defined in \eqref{v_vect}.
 Notice also that a single-snapshot, i.e., $K=1$, is used in \eqref{HT_base_x}.
-To discriminate between $H_0$ and $H_1$ in the composite HT problem \eqref{HT_base_x}, two statistical tests are generally used: the Generalized Likelihood Ratio (GLR) test and the Wald test.
-Both are summarized next.